Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.7 Intangible assets

-An intangible asset is an asset that is without physical substance.
-Where software is not an integral part of hardware it is treated as an intangible asset.
-All purchased software that is not an integral part of the hardware is also treated as an intangible asset.
+An intangible asset is an asset that is without physical substance, such as intellectual property (IP) and information technology software.
+Software (including purchased software) that is not an integral part of hardware is treated as an intangible asset.

-Where the software is an integral part of the related hardware (for example the operating system), it is to be treated as Property, Plant and Equipment.
+Where the software is an integral part of the related hardware (for example the operating system), it is treated as Property, Plant and Equipment.

 To assess an internally generated intangible asset, the project needs to be identified at the earliest possible stage.
-The asset will be recognised as an asset at the “Research or Development” phase.
-No intangible assets from research will be recognised.
 Internally generated assets arising from development of an internal project must demonstrate that the asset will generate probable future economic benefit.

-Software development can be undertaken with in-house software and include activities such as design and construction, testing, specifications works, pre-production use, alternatives, improved products, processes or service.
+Software development can be undertaken in-house and will include activities such as design and construction, testing, specifications works, pre-production use, alternatives, improved products, processes or service.

-Further details on intangible assets can be found in the Financial Management Practice and Procedures Manual - Chapter 8 (E).
+Further details on intangible assets are provided in the Financial Management Practice and Procedures Manual.

 Top